-This site costs me quite a few dollars a year to maintain.
 If you feel inclined, please click on the SECURE means above and donate a small sum to my account.
-I help hundreds of people per year with enquiries and get relatively nothing in return except satisfaction.
+I help dozens of people per year with enquiries and get relatively nothing in return except satisfaction.
 Thanks to the European Union (which I detest) I am now charged VAT at 20% on my web sites, meaning even more cost.
 Any donations, however small, would be appreciated.

 Sutton is first recorded in the Domesday Book in 1086.
 It is a name commonly found across the country and comes from the Old English suth tun meaning 'south farm'.
 Where it was south of is unsure, perhaps the ecclesiastical centre of Lichfield, maybe Tamworth which was the capital of the Anglian kingdom of Mercia, or possibly it was named as being in the south of the Chase.
 At the time of the Conquest, Sutton belonged to Edwin, Earl of Mercia.
 He was the grandson of Godiva.
 Edwin struggled to the last for English freedom and was put to death in 1071.
 Godiva's husband, Leofric, would often stay in Sutton on his way to his home in Beverley Regis from Coventry.
 During the time of Shakespeare Sutton Coldfield was 'clean, well paved with quaint half timbered homes surrounding the church', being prosperous.